 Of course, a series that began in imitation of tradition style very quickly evolved into Chihuly's own expression.
 TheVenetians in the Stroemple Collection include the Putti Venetians, capacious and ambitious vessels, each with hot-formed figurative sculptures of putti and mythological creatures included in the design; Venetians (without putti); Piccolo Venetians, the smaller but no less spirited vessels originally based on traditional Venetian themes; Bottlestoppers, three monumental vessels inspired by perfume bottles, surmounted by hot-formed sculptures made by Pino Signoretto; and a selection of Chihuly drawings of Venetians, evidence of Chihuly's creative process as he conceived of the Venetian designs.
 In all of the Venetians—called by Donald Kuspit a "toast to life"—Chihuly achieves his most resplendently baroque work, with blazing color, coiled tendrils, overblown flora and impish putti.

 Most of the Venetians in the Stroemple Collection were blown by Lino Tagliapietra and Pino Signoretto at Chihuly Studio in December 1994.

 Number of works in the exhibition:

-2,000 – 5,000 square feet, depending upon whether the Laguna Murano Chandlier is included.
+Space requirement: 2,000 – 5,000 square feet, depending upon whether the Laguna Murano Chandelier is included.